 - 2003 Coding I Introduction to coding systems, HIPA.A., RBRVS, Medicare, Managed Healthcare, Reimbursement and Compliance.
 Overview of ICD 10 CM, Conventions, Outpatient Coding, and Reporting Guidelines, Chapter Specific Guidelines.
 Students will have an introduction to CPT, introduction to HCPCS.
 Provides instruction-enabling students to demonstrate the accurate coding skills necessary for obtaining optimum reimbursement for a provider.
-Prerequisite, Co-requisite: BIOL 1024 and HSA 2013, or consent of instructor.
-(F, D) - 2004 Coding II Comprehensive review and application of CPT codes that enable health care providers to communicate both effectively and efficiently with third party payers (i.e., commercial insurance companies, Medicare, Medicaid) about the procedures and services provided to the patient.
+(F) - 2004 Coding II Comprehensive review and application of CPT codes that enable health care providers to communicate both effectively and efficiently with third party payers (i.e., commercial insurance companies, Medicare, Medicaid) about the procedures and services provided to the patient.
 Continued review and application of ICD 10 CM for services reported with CPT and HCPCS procedure codes.
 Students will have a comprehensive understanding of ICD-10-CM as well as CPT and HCPCS.
 By combining skills learned in basic anatomy, medical terminology, and the structure of word elements, students will be able to effectively interpret medical documentation for appropriate reporting.
-Prerequisites BIOL 1024, HSA 2013, OTS 2003 (must be completed with a "C" or higher), or consent of instructor.
-(S, D) - 2013 Healthcare Billing, Compliance, and Reimbursement Provides students the information and practical application in billing and compliance for Medicare/Medicaid, Managed Health Care, and third party payer claims.
+Prerequisites BIOL 1024, HSA 2013, OTS 2003, all prerequisites must be completed with a "C" or higher).
+(S) - 2013 Healthcare Billing, Compliance, and Reimbursement Provides students the information and practical application in billing and compliance for Medicare/Medicaid, Managed Health Care, and third-party payer claims.
 Introduces students to legal and regulatory issues, coding systems, reimbursement methodologies, coding for medical necessity, and common health insurance plans.
 Includes presentation of information concerning HIPAA regulations compliance.
-Prerequisite or Co-requisite: HSA 2013 or consent of instructor.
-(F, D)
+(F)